 - ATMs charge for each transaction.
 It started at 11.43 pesos, but now it’s just over 15 pesos (in just about four months really).

-- ATMs limit your withdrawal, in some cases only giving you 900 or 1000 pesos at a time.
+- ATMs limit your withdrawal, in some cases only giving you 1000 pesos at a time.
 If you need to take out more than that, you’ll have to do two transactions and you’ll be charged a fee for both.

 - You can’t change money in a bank.
 Ok, some banks will change money, but not many.
 The majority will only change foreign currency if you have an account with that bank.
 So, you’ll have to find a Casa de Cambio to change foreign currency.
 There are many downtown near the pedestrian street Florida, but none in San Telmo, for example.
 You’ll need your passport to change money.